-A tasty, Spinach and Parmesan Quiche is loaded with fresh spinach, onions, eggs, Parmesan cheese, shredded mozzarella and half and half; then baked into a frozen pie crust until golden brown.
+A tasty, Spinach and Parmesan Quiche is loaded with fresh spinach, onions, eggs, Parmesan cheese, shredded mozzarella, and a half and half, then baked into a frozen pie crust until golden brown.
 So Yummy!
 A spinach quiche like this one will make a wonderful addition to your breakfast or brunch table.

-An ideal dish to make for meatless Mondays!
-This Spinach and Parmesan Quiche is one of the lightest and most delicious quiche I have ever made!
+An ideal dish to make for the meatless weeknights!
+This Spinach and Parmesan Quiche is one of the lightest and most delicious quiches I have ever made!

 Honestly, this Spinach and Parmesan Quiche is SO good, you can certainly serve it anytime.

 Please PIN it to your Brunch or Breakfast Board!